Why South Australia for copper?

 - Total Resources, Joint Ore Reserves Committee (JORC) compliant, compiled from published company reports.

-- United States Geological Survey (USGS) Mineral Commodity Summaries 2021.
+- United States Geological Survey (USGS) copper commodity page year end 2024.

 Major mines